 Background

-The Commission authorized Southern California Edison (SCE), Pacific Gas and Electric Company (PG&E), and San Diego Gas & Electric Company (SDG&E) to own and operate solar PV facilities (UOG) as well as to execute solar PV power purchase agreements with independent power producers (IPP) through a competitive solicitation process.
-In total, these programs will yield up to 1,100 megawatts (MW) of new solar PV capacity in California over the next five years.
-All energy produced under the Solar PV Programs is RPS-eligible procurement on the utility-side of the meter that contributes to the state’s RPS goals.
+In 2009, the Commission authorized Southern California Edison (SCE), Pacific Gas and Electric Company (PG&E), and San Diego Gas & Electric Company (SDG&E) to own and operate solar PV facilities (UOG) as well as to execute solar PV power purchase agreements with independent power producers (IPP) through a competitive solicitation process.
+In total, these programs were designed to yield up to 1,100 megawatts (MW) of new solar PV capacity in California over a five-year period.
+All energy produced under the Solar PV Programs has been RPS-eligible procurement on the utility-side of the meter, contributing to the state’s RPS goals.

 Overview

-Each IOU has similar, but slightly different program rules.
-The table below shows the differences between each program as well as provides the current status of each program.
+Each IOU had similar, but slightly different program rules.
+The table below shows the differences between each program.
+The following sections provide updates on the status of each program.

 SPVP Current Status